Norms: The Implicit Team Rules on Performance

-When teams are designed in organizations very often the focus goes on structural design.
-In purpose driven organizations, they also focus on setting clear goals, tasks and manage dependencies.
+When teams are designed in organizations very often the focus lies mainly on structural design.
+In purpose-driven organizations, they also might focus on setting clear goals, tasks and managing dependencies.

-Luckily we are not in such extreme situations anymore – but if you are accepted by the group you are in or not, might define your “survival” in the organization.
+Luckily we are not in such extreme situations anymore, nevertheless our brains work like this.
+If you are accepted by the group you are in or not, might define your “survival” in the organization.

 Will your results be recognized?
 Will you be seen as a good employee?
 Will you be on the next cool project?
 Will you receive the next bonus pay?
 Will you get a promotion?